Come and live off grid, with two young women making their community food secure on our homestead in Bondo, Kenya

 Can host digital nomads

 To be working online, let us know in advance.
-As we l\may need to purchase a more permanent solar solution.
-What we have is a simple option for light browsing.
+As we may need to purchase a more permanent solar solution that can power Wi-Fi 24/7.
+Currently we have simple options.

 • Space for parking camper vans